jazzmanmike/connectome_tractography/README.md

  To get the above either use tract_van.sh for processing of tractrography data or alternatively just use your own data.

- To start just need to enter the patient path in section A1.
+ To start you just need to enter patient path data in section A1.

             %% A1.
 Load data